Thon Man Molière

 Liz Lochhead's play Thon Man Molière was first performed at the Royal Lyceum Theatre Edinburgh in 2016, in a production starring Jimmy Chisholm and Siobhan Redmond.

-‘I was so moved by this play, which surprised me, as I had expected a knockabout comedy.
-Don’t get me wrong, it was funny.
-But I hadn’t expected the tenderness and emotional complexity.
-The bond – eternal, exasperated, essential – between Molière and Madeleine is the core of the piece, but all of these characters seem every bit as human and deep and strange and needy as theatre people always are.’
-David Greig
+'I was so moved by this play, which surprised me, as I had expected a knockabout comedy.
+Don't get me wrong, it was funny.
+But I hadn't expected the tenderness and emotional complexity.
+The bond – eternal, exasperated, essential – between Molière and Madeleine is the core of the piece, but all of these characters seem every bit as human and deep and strange and needy as theatre people always are' David Greig, Artistic Director of the Royal Lyceum, Edinburgh

 ‘Why do folk not, ever, catch on to themselves?… Ach, gies you another interesting nutter to play.’